DevExpress/testcafe/docs/articles/blog/2017-8-2-testcafe-v0-17-0-released.md

 npm install testcafe-browser-provider-electron
 ```

-We assume that you have a JavaScript application meant to run in Electron.
+We assume that you have a JavaScript application that you wish to run in Electron.

-Then create a `.testcafe-electron-rc` file that contains configurations for the Electron plugin.
+Create a `.testcafe-electron-rc` file that contains configurations for the Electron plugin.
 The only required setting here is `mainWindowUrl`.
 It's a URL (or path) to the main window page relative to the application directory.

 ```json